angelod1as/node_starter/README.md

 # Node Starter

-A Node server folder structure.
+A Node server folder structure with user registration.

+It uses Redis for cache management and Postgres as relational database.
+Redis usage can be easily removed.

 ## Folder structure